4ms/metamodule-docs-website/docs/using_metamodule.md

      *Note: Keep in mind that the physical panel Input jacks are treated like outputs.
 This makes sense if you consider that they send signals to virtual modules.
-Therefore, if a jack is patched to a panel Input jack, then it cannot be patched to another output jack.
-You must disconnect the jack from the panel before patching to another output jack.*
+Therefore, if a panel Input (i.e. In 1-6 or GateIn 1-2) is patched to a virtual input jack, then you cannot patch another output to the same virtual input jack (because only one output can drive an input).*

    [![New Cable done](./img/new-cable-done.png){ .half }](./img/new-cable-done.png)